How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Delaware?

 Delaware caps interest at 5% above Federal Reserve discount rate.
-Charging above the legal limit is usury - in Delaware, the penalty is: forfeiture of all interest.
+Charging above the legal limit is usury - in Delaware, the penalty is: forfeiture of the excess; borrower may recover treble the overcharge if suit is brought within one year.
 Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Delaware?